Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Black hair is a very sultry and chic color, but it doesn't suit everyone.
-Whether you've decided to try black hair and just didn't like it, or your hair is naturally black and you'd like a change, you can dye black hair brown and achieve a beautiful result.
+Whether you've decided to try black hair and just didn't like it, or your hair is naturally black and you'd like a change, you can dye black hair brown and achieve a beautiful result with minimal fuss.

-Dye, on the other hand, can be more stubborn to remove, and it is best to use hair dye remover as a first step to try to remove as much of the artificial color as possible for a healthier, even result.
-Because of this, the process of dyeing your hair brown is different if you've dyed it before (unless all the previous dye has grown out already).
+The pigment from dye—on the other hand—can be more stubborn to remove, and it is best to use hair dye remover as a first step to try to remove as much of the artificial color as possible for a healthier, even result.
+The process of dyeing your hair brown will be different if you've dyed it before (unless all the previous dye has grown out already).

-Virgin hair contains no artificial color and it is much more responsive to chemical treatments.
-This means that it can be lightened without bleach.
-This is in comparison to hair that has been colored with hair dye and needs to be lightened with bleach if you wish to go a lighter shade than your current color.
+Virgin hair contains no artificial color and is much more responsive to chemical treatments.
+This means that it can be lightened effectively without bleach.
+Hair that has been colored with hair dye, however, needs to be lightened with bleach if you wish to go a lighter shade than your current color.

 - How to Get a Light Brown Hair Color